pitchoilcan/Digidrumduino/README.md

   arranged in linear oder.
   TO BE CONTINUED.....

-  You've heard it said that music is all numbers. midi notes are numbered 0-126, 60 being middle C. likewise volume is scale from 0-127.
+  You've heard it said that music is all numbers.
+Midi notes are numbered 0-126, 60 being middle C. likewise volume is scaled from 0-127.
 Frequencies in Hertz.
 Differnt members of the steeldrum familly uses tone cycles One notable characteristic Cycles or cyclics is that they end where they began.

 #   Requirments